Reflecting On Women in STEM – Part Three: Reflecting Back, but Looking Forward

 “My aim is to expand the typical image of our future technologists and to empower a united workforce that reflects the diversity of our world’s people – one where all voices have an equal seat at the table,” she told TechWomen100.

 ÉMER HICKEY, CIARA JUDGE AND SOPHIE HEALY-THOW

 Émer Hickey, Ciara Judge and Sophie Healy-Thow were former participants at LIYSF in 2014.
-That same year, they went onto to win the first place prize at the Google Science Fair in 2014.
+That same year, they went on to win the first place prize at the Google Science Fair 2014.

 Their project examined the use of naturally occurring bacteria in soil (Rhizobium) to increase crop output, with the inspiration to improve food production, particularly in third world countries.
 Their project was among 20 global finalists, selected from thousands of submissions from more than 90 countries.
 They were previous winners in the 2013 BT Young Scientists & Technology Exhibition and had also taken first place in the EU Contest for Young Scientists.